Data Collection and Analysis

 The geographic unit you choose for your analysis will vary based on what it is you are analyzing.
 Typically, though, for project reviews you will be looking at block groups and tracts (avoid the use of blocks in most situations as the population within them is small and highly variable).
 And for larger reviews, of statewide programs for instance, you may wish to use a larger geographical entity such as a county.

 American Fact Finder

-American Fact Finder, available at https://factfinder.census.gov/, is the primary source for gathering the relevant data from the US Census.
-Since we are looking for demographic data related to race and ethnicity, this section will show how to gather that information.
-The easiest ways to display this data are through table P9 from the 2010 census and table B03002 from the 5-year American Community Survey (ACS) (The table in the census handout shows when it is appropriate to use what census product).
+The next sections will demonstrate how to gather that information.
+FHWA will recommend gathering demographic data from table P9 from the 2010 decennial census and table B03002 from the 5-year American Community Survey (ACS).
 These tables show the Hispanic or Latino population and the not Hispanic or Latino population broken down by race.
 Using these tables will avoid some of the issues related to the separate race and ethnicity questions discussed earlier.

-The example below demonstrates how to gather this data using the drop-down list option, in it we will gather demographic data at the block group level for Baltimore County, MD from the 2010 census.
+The example below demonstrates how to gather this data through a simple search to download demographic data at the block group level for Baltimore County, Maryland from the 2010 census.